evanw/ride/README.md

 ## Notes

 * RIDE unfortunately can't use the official [rosbridge](http://www.ros.org/wiki/rosbridge) package because that one drops messages by design, and RIDE assumes the messages it sends won't be dropped.
 RIDE includes a modified rosbridge node that can be configured to not drop messages.
+* Disconnecting and reconnecting currently results in duplicate messages because rosbridge doesn't unregister subscribers on disconnection.
 * This is not secure!
-ROS is a complex system and there is a high probability of remote code execution.
+ROS is a complex system and there is a high probability of arbitrary remote code execution.
 Do not attempt to make RIDE available over the Internet.